 HI first deployed an emergency response team to South Sudan in 2006.
 Since then, HI has continued to adapt its activities to respond to the immediate needs of the internally displaced population, and promote the equal rights and equal access to services for people with disabilities or injuries.
 The South Sudan program employs 53 national staff and 14 expatriates.

 On July 9, 2011, South Sudan became an independent state after suffering from 50 years of war that left two million dead.
 South Sudan has some of the worst health indicators in the world, such as a lack of access to basic services, the existence of landmines and unexploded ordinance, and high food insecurity.

 In December 2013, conflict broke out in South Sudan.
 HI was not only forced to briefly suspend its activities and evacuate some staff members, but the organization’s office in Bor, the capital of Jonglei state, was destroyed.
 In August 2015, an internationally-mediated peace agreement was signed.
 According to UNHCR, as of July 2017, South Sudan is home to nearly 1.8 million internally displaced people (IDPs) and more than 262,560 refugees.
 Nearly 645,000 South Sudanese have sought refuge in neighboring countries.

 - Victim Assistance

 - Mental Health Project: "Touching Minds, Raising Dignity"

-Handicap International’s civic inclusion program works with disabled people’s organizations at the central level and with self-help groups in Juda, Torit, and Bor to promote the inclusion of people with disabilities.
+HI’s civic inclusion program works with disabled people’s organizations at the central level and with self-help groups in Juda, Torit, and Bor to promote the inclusion of people with disabilities.
 Through civil society capacity building and community awareness activities the project aims to ensure that people with disabilities can fully participate in the development of their new country.